How to Make Glazed Kugelhopft, a Delicious Christmas Sweet Bread

-When this glaze is drizzled over your loaves, you will notice just how impressive and tempting it looks.
+When this glaze is drizzled over your loaves, you will notice just how impressive and tempting your Kugelhopft looks.

 Sprinkling "Snow on Top"

-A neat Christmastime ritual, if you have kids or teens, is to put "snow on top."
-Using a sifter, sprinkle icing sugar over the tops of loaves.
+A neat Christmastime tradition, if you have kids or teens, is to let them put "snow on top."
+Using a sifter, they can sprinkle icing sugar over the tops of loaves.

 Well Worth it to Make This Delicious Sweet Bread

 There are many types of sweet bread and much depends on the country where they are made.
 From Jewish challah to Norwegian Julekake to German stollen to Mexican Three Kings Bread to Vanocka.
 These sweet loaves containing fruit and sometimes glazed, in whatever form they take, truly add something special to the Christmas season.
 This is one of my most requested recipes and I hope you enjoy it as much as I do.
 It is so worth it to make this sweet treat each year and it's a delight to sight and senses.

 © 2014 Athlyn Green

 Christmas shouldn't be a time of stress and exhaustion.
 How do you enjoy the Holiday Season without becoming unglued?
 Tips to reduce stress and exhaustion during Christmastime.

 Snarled lights and broken ornaments have you feeling unglued?
 How to effortlessly trim the Christmas tree.

 A free pattern for a no-fuss--no-muss dishcloth for everyday use.